eric-price-ok/bordful/docs/currencies.md

 - **Default Value**: USD (recommended)
 - **Options**: Add options in the format shown above for all currencies you want to support

-The system can also handle plain currency codes ("USD") or currency names ("United States Dollar"), but the combined format is recommended for clarity.
+The system can handle plain currency codes ("USD", "USDT", "BTC") or currency names ("United States Dollar", "Tether USD", "Bitcoin"), but the combined format is recommended for clarity.

 ## Extending Currency Support